Three Tips For Purchasing Insurance

 Insurance policies vary a lot, so when looking to purchase an insurance policy it's important to compare policies.
 Don't just compare on price alone, compare on the cover too as the cheapest policy often isn't the best for your needs.

-When you buy a policy you have a 'cooling off' period in which to change your mind, so always double check this amount of time when buying your policy too.
+When you buy a policy you have a 'cooling-off' period in which to change your mind, so always double-check this amount of time when buying your policy too.

-in collaboration with https://insuranceadvicebureau.co.uk/
+* post in collaboration

 9 comments